Universal code (data compression): Universal and non-universal codes

-On the other hand, using the universal Elias gamma coding for the Gauss–Kuzmin distribution results in an expected codeword length (about 3.51 bits) near entropy (about 3.43 bits)- Академия Google.
+On the other hand, using the universal Elias gamma coding for the Gauss–Kuzmin distribution results in an expected codeword length (about 3.51 bits) near entropy (about 3.43 bits).

 Relationship to practical compression

-Huffman coding and arithmetic coding (when they can be used) give at least as good, and often better compression than any universal code.
+Whenever Huffman coding and arithmetic coding can be used, they often give better compression than any universal code.

 However, universal codes are useful when Huffman coding cannot be used — for example, when one does not know the exact probability of each message, but only knows the rankings of their probabilities.

 Universal codes are also useful when Huffman codes are inconvenient.
 For example, when the transmitter but not the receiver knows the probabilities of the messages, Huffman coding requires an overhead of transmitting those probabilities to the receiver.
 Using a universal code does not have that overhead.

 Each universal code, like each other self-delimiting (prefix) binary code, has its own "implied probability distribution" given by P(i)=2^{−l(i)} where l(i) is the length of the ith codeword and P(i) is the corresponding symbol's probability.
 If the actual message probabilities are Q(i) and Kullback–Leibler divergence $D_\text{KL}(Q \| P)$ is minimized by the code with l(i), then the optimal Huffman code for that set of messages will be equivalent to that code.
 Likewise, how close a code is to optimal can be measured by this divergence.
 Since universal codes are simpler and faster to encode and decode than Huffman codes (which is, in turn, simpler and faster than arithmetic encoding), the universal code would be preferable in cases where $D_\text{KL}(Q \| P)$ is sufficiently small.